connectomicslab/Glioma_Change_Detection_T2w/README.md

 please check out the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Alternatively, feel free to use your favorite [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) such as [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux) or [Visual Studio](https://visualstudio.microsoft.com/downloads/) to set up the environment.

+# How to run python script
+All scripts in this project are run with json configuration files and the [argparse](https://docs.python.org/3/library/argparse.html) package.
+If you're not familiar with this, please refer to [this guide](https://towardsdatascience.com/three-ways-to-parse-arguments-in-your-python-code-aba092e8ad73) (or similar ones)

+# GPU needed!
+Most scripts in this project require you to have a GPU, with at least 4 GB of VRAM.

 ## 1) Optuna hypertuning
 In order to find the best hyperparameters to use in the final classification, we first run hypertuning via [Optuna](https://optuna.org/).